SCM-NV/ftl/README.rst

 ftlString is incomplete.
 I would like to have all Python string manipulation methods, but only a handful are implemented at the moment.
 Help is much appreciated.
-Conversion from numeric types to ftlString also needs to be implemented.
 Fortran 2003 derived-type I/O would be nice, though this is not yet supported in gfortran at the moment.

 Definitely on the TODO list are: